Antharithm/Antharithm/README.md

 Greetings!

 My name is Anthony.
-I'm a Fullstack developer specilizing in Solidity (blockchain development), Websites and Audio Sound Design.
+I'm a Fullstack developer specilizing in mobile and web applications.
+Solidity (blockchain development), Websites and Audio Sound Design.
+API implementation.
 I like building web3 dapps and experimenting with audio creation.
 I specialize in Solidity, JavaScript, Typescript and Python programming languages.

 🔭 In my leisure time I like to ride my bike and explore the outdoors ⛰️